bluesabre/darkbar/README.md

 It allows the following settings for each application:

-- None: Let the application decide</li>
+- None: Let the application decide
 - Follow System Theme: Use the same theme as the operating system
 - Light: Prefer the "light" theme variant
 - Dark: Prefer the "dark" theme variant